-Jessa Duggar Seewald Responds to Criticism Of Her Controversial Baby Name Choice
+Jessa Duggar Seewald Responds To Criticism Of Her Controversial Baby Name Choice

 Jessa Duggar Seewald doesn’t regret picking an unusual (and controversial) baby name for her son.

-Whenever Jessa Duggar posts a photo of her one-year-old son on Instagram, it’s immediately flooded with hundreds of comments about how cute and adorable the curly-haired tyke is.
+Whenever Jessa Duggar posts a photo of her 1-year-old son on Instagram, it’s immediately flooded with hundreds of comments about how cute and adorable the curly-haired tyke is.
 This is what happened on January 14 when Jessa shared a photo collage of Spurgeon Elliot Seewald sitting in a grocery cart.
 Her “shopping buddy” was dressed for wintry weather in a warm blue pullover and a striped hat with matching leggings.
 However, Spurgeon’s toes were possibly a bit cold since he wasn’t wearing any shoes.

 My little shopping buddy! ???? #SpurgeonElliotSeewald